 Email: rbauen [at] institute.coop | Phone: (415) 379-9201 Ext.
 5

-Vanessa Bransburg was born in Buenos Aires, Argentina and emigrated with her family to San Diego, CA in 1988.
-She studied Sociology and Spanish literature for her Bachelors at UCLA and later received her Masters in Social Work at Columbia University in NYC.
-She was the Director of Cooperative Development at the Center for Family Life (CFL) in Brooklyn, NY from February 2008 to August 2015.
-While at CFL she helped develop and grow the program to have 10 staff members, support an ever-growing worker cooperative incubator program for immigrant and low-income residents, establish the NYC Cooperative Development Initiative to support NGO in become cooperative incubators, and was one of the founders of the NYC Network of Worker Cooperatives.
-She is currently living in San Diego, CA with her husband and son who is 1 year old.
-She teaches at San Diego State University, provides independent consultation to start-up cooperatives, and works part time at Democracy at Work Institute as the Local Initiatives Organizer/Developer.
+Vanessa Bransburg oversees the Immigrant Cooperative Initiative among other projects.
+She was born in Buenos Aires, Argentina and emigrated with her family to San Diego, CA in 1988.
+She received her B.A. from UCLA in Sociology and her M.A. in Social Work from Columbia University.
+She was the Director of Cooperative Development at the Center for Family Life (CFL) in Brooklyn, NY for 8 years.
+While at CFL she expanded the program's capacity by expanding the staff, support an ever-growing worker cooperative incubator program for immigrant and low-income residents, establishing the NYC Cooperative Development Initiative to support NGOs looking to become cooperative incubators, and was one of the founders of the NYC Network of Worker Cooperatives.
+She is currently lives in San Diego, CA with her family.

 Email: vbransburg [at] institute.coop | Phone: (415) 379-9201 Ext.
 13